 An award winning Palestinian-Irish writer, Hannah’s stage plays include critically acclaimed, Scenes From 68 Years, which ‘confirms Khalil as a dramatist of compelling potential’ – Daily Telegraph (Arcola Theatre, 2016), The Worst Cook in the West Bank (Liverpool Arabic Arts Festival), Bitterenders (winner Sandpit Arts’ Bulbul 2013), Plan D (Tristan Bates Theatre, nominated for the Meyer Whitworth Award) and Ring (selected for Soho Theatre’s Westminster Prize); as well as Last of the Pearl Fishers and The Deportation Room for BBC Radio 4.
 Her first short film The Record took the Tommy Vince Award at the 2015 Underwire Festival.
 Her play, The Scar Test, was commissioned by Untold Arts and performed on tour and at Soho Theatre London in July 2017.
 She also won Arab British Centre’s Award For Culture 2017.
 Hannah has recently been writing on Channel 4 drama Hollyoaks.

-Peep Show, Little Britain, The Borgias
+Peep Show, Little Britain, Coronation Street

 The National Theatre, The Man Who Knew Infinity, Stones